Stocks sink after Fed makes bold move to support economy

 FED TAKES MAJOR ACTION TO SUPPORT MARKETS AS CORONAVIRUS WEIGHS ON ECONOMY

-The Dow Jones Industrial Average fell as many as 665 points, or 3.5 percent, in the opening minutes of trading while the S&P 500 and Nasdaq Composite lost 3.3 percent and 2 percent, respectively.
+The Dow Jones Industrial Average fell as many as 768 points, or 4 percent, while the S&P 500 and Nasdaq Composite lost 3.8 percent and 2.7 percent, respectively, at their worst levels of the day.
+The Nasdaq was able to claw its way back into positive territory.

 |Ticker